spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ## 2.1 Problems with a Peer-to-peer Architecture
 ![peer-to-peer](https://docs.google.com/drawings/d/e/2PACX-1vQZTrLn7Z1h4BdZdZ6NdfMX52AEn9N3wpWseWSdfjEJQVv7Z0Rj8jVkz3D8dmkIA9u1_YWtZ1CzY-HR/pub?w=1439&h=517)
+> A peer to peer network, where clients are connected directly to one another

 A peer-to-peer architecture allows clients to directly communicate with one another without having to go through a centralized server.
 The benefit of such a network architecture is that it enables decentralization of nodes, which removes a single point of failure and [shortens the distances between nodes](https://layr-team.github.io/layr-project/#decentralized-cloud-storage "Layr: A Decentralized Cloud Storage System").
 With this, client connections will not require a full round-trip through a centralized server, thereby reducing the latency.